PantherXOS/px-artwork/website/drafts/10y-birthday-stories.md

 world about software freedom, bootstrapping your environment and dependencies from free source code in a real reproducible way, instead of relying on opaque, binary containers.
-I wish people would much more take care of their dependencies (with Guix, of cause!), put much more thoughts in their usage of dependencies, break-up dependency hell and support third parties in building their sources with free software (instead of relying on binary dependencies and opaque containerized dev-environments).
+I wish people would much more take care of their dependencies (with Guix, of course!), put much more thoughts in their usage of dependencies, break-up dependency hell and support third parties in building their sources with free software (instead of relying on binary dependencies and opaque containerized dev-environments).